evilasio-garcia/ads-generator/replit.md

 **Core Algorithm:**
 1. Build list of files to process: valid + checked, max 10 in order
-2. Calculate available slots: 10 - processed files
+2. Check if limit reached: processed files >= 10
+3. Distribute slots:
+   - If limit NOT reached: ALL valid unchecked files get slots (awaiting selection)
-3. Distribute slots to next valid unchecked files
+   - If limit reached: valid unchecked files have no slots (disabled)
 4. Render with correct numbering (1/10 through 10/10 only)

 **Visual Status Indicators:**